Exploring Common Commercial Real Estate Valuation Models

 It estimates the property’s value by multiplying the property’s gross rental income by the prices of the property (or recent sales of similar properties in the area).
 It does not look at operating costs.

-Overall, this method can help you determine how much rent you will earn from the property in relation to the property cost and how long it might take to make a return on your property investment.
+Overall, this method can help you determine how much rent you will earn from the property compared to the property cost and how long it might take to make a return on your property investment.

 What Valuation Model Is Right For Me?